chiragakunosensei/Lab_1/README.md

 10. Clear your selection and close the Geoprocessing pane.
 11. As another example, let’s select schools with enrollments over 500 students.
 Open **Select by Attributes** for the schools layer and click the **New Expression** button.
-12. Create a query statement by choosing `ENROLLMENT` field in the first box, and 'is greater than' in the second box.
+12. Create a query statement by choosing `ENROLL` field in the first box, and 'is greater than' in the second box.
 Click in the last box and type in 500.
 Click Run.
 13. The selection should show that 212 out of 550 schools have enrollments over 500.